dcalhoun/david-calhoun/app/_posts/2013-12-16-developer-tools-homebrew.md

 The above command is Homebrew's built-in utility to check its structure &amp; heath status.
 The `doctor` command will let you know if your Homebrew is out of date or there are any issues with your package installations.

 I like to use [Yeoman](http://yeoman.io/) &amp; a generator I created called [Playbook](https://github.com/centresource/generator-playbook), so one of the first packages I install is [Node.js](http://nodejs.org/).
-Installing a package is a simple as running the `install` command.
+Installing a package is a simple as running the `install` command:

 ````bash
 brew install node